-2.18 Property, Plant and Equipment
+2.18 Property and Equipment

-All property, plant and equipment used by the parent or its subsidiaries is stated at historical cost less depreciation.
+All property and equipment used by the parent or its subsidiaries is stated at historical cost less depreciation less accumulated impairment losses.
 Historical cost includes expenditure that is directly attributable to the acquisition of the items.